The 2012 Atlantic League All-Star game is just around the corner.

 Position players are determined by a combination of fan, media and team voting.
 The pitching for both squads is selected by the respective managers.

-Just as he's done the last two years, York skipper Andy Etchebarren is slated to
+Just as he's done the last two years, York skipper Andy Etchebarren is slated to handle the managing duties for the Freedom Division squad -- along with Camden coaches.

 However, it should be noted that Etchebarren has yet to confirm if he's up for the gig considering he's still recovering from back surgery.